javaguirre/ghost-blog-emacs/README.md

 You need to set up this variables for the package to work.

-There is no Oauth for now, [you need to get a Bearer token](http://api.ghost.org/docs/client-authentication).
+There is not Oauth for now, [you need to get a Bearer token](http://api.ghost.org/docs/client-authentication).

 ```elisp
 (setq ghost-mode-url "https://javaguirre.net/ghost/api/v0.1")